 To Those Willing to Destroy Your Own Artwork - Clap for All Survivors!

 Claude Monet destroyed some of his canvases of water lilies with a knife and a paintbrush in 1908, just before an exhibition at Galerie Durand-Ruel in Paris, due to his dissatisfaction with the paintings.
 During his stay in Europe, Robert Rauschenberg threw his collages made out of Moroccan trash into the river Arno in Florence in 1953, which failed to sell during his exhibitions in Italy.
-Gerhard Richter and Francis Bacon also have a history of damaging their works.
-Richter usually burned down or ruined his paintings if the paintings did not fully meet his vision, and Bacon destroyed most of his early surrealist works because they failed to deliver his aesthetics.
+Gerhard Richter and Francis Bacon also each has a history of damaging their works.
+Richter usually burned down or ruined his paintings if they did not fully meet the planned vision, and Bacon destroyed most of his early surrealist works because they failed to deliver the desired aesthetics.

 Why do you think these artists destroyed their works?
 Because the discarded work did not fully meet their standards in quality?
-Perhaps, but there may be a plethora of other reasons, such as in the case of Gerhard Richter, who once confessed in an interview with Der Spiegel, that he felt a sense of liberation when he ruined his works.
-For the art industry, it is unfortunate that there were artworks that were never publicly introduced (except Rauschenberg’s which were buried at the river Arno) and just discarded in the studios of artists after the birth of the piece, or even more cruelly, during the birth of the artwork itself.
-However, no matter what the reason may have been, one thing we are certain of is that all of the paintings we are fortunate enough to see and appreciate now are survivors.
+Quite possibly.
+There however, might be other plethora of other reasons; in the case of Richter, who once confessed in an interview with Der Spiegel, that he felt a sense of liberation while ruining the works.
+For the rest of us, it is unfortunate that there were artworks that were never publicly introduced - except Rauschenberg’s which were buried at the river Arno - and just discarded in the studios soon after the birth of the work, or even worth, in the middle of the creation.
+Regardless of the reason, one thing we are certain of is that all of the paintings we are fortunate enough to see and appreciate now are survivors.
 God bless them!

 The time has now come to bring the year of 2018 to a close.
 Do you have anything, or any memories that you wish to shred?
-Surely not every moment in the year may have been a brilliant work of art.
-There may be those that wish to press reset on the year and restart.
-Though we may symbolically shred all of the unpleasant memories, the shredded fragments have not fully gone, and they will revive to come greet us again someday as they are already a part of us.
-It may take time, but we will learn from this year’s silliness, and perhaps this can serve to be a platform for us to create an enhanced and more brilliant version of ourselves, just as that of the surviving works of art.
+Surely not every moment in the year have been a brilliant work of art.
+There may be occasions which you wish to reset and restart.
+Though we may symbolically shred all of the unpleasant memories, the fragments are not fully gone, and they will revive and come back to greet us again someday as they are already a part of us.
+It may take time, but we will learn from this year’s shenanigans, and thoes events may become a platform for creating an enhanced and more brilliant version of ourselves - just like those surviving works of art.